 - resident in the UK

-- ineligible to receive taught postgraduate student loans
+- you are able to receive taught postgraduate student loans

 You may be eligible to apply for and receive UK taught postgraduate student loans even if you have these immigration statuses.
 For information and guidance visit the UKCISA advice pages.
-If you have already been granted Refugee Status or Humanitarian Protection Status, you can apply for financial support from Student Finance England.
+If you have already been granted Refugee Status or Humanitarian Protection Status (and have lived in the UK for three years), you can apply for financial support from Student Finance England.

 Eligible programmes of study